hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 AI systems need a first hop.
 They can fake it for now — but not forever.

-HESS / Deterministic First-Hop Protocol (HESS / DFH Protocol Specification — Human Readable Version · Draft v3.0)
+HESS / Deterministic First-Hop Protocol (HESS / DFH Protocol Specification —  · Draft v3.0)

 HESS / DFH is not an AI model and does not compete with models.
 It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
 All existing grounding techniques operate downstream of this hop.